Adam5Wu/Micro-power-SMPS/README.md

 Mechanism wise, SMPS is much more efficient than linear regulation, because excess energy is never discarded like in linear regulation.
 However, real world is never as simple.
 Switching on/off the gate has costs, the gate is also not completely water-tight, and there is also the cost of running the pump at the gate... all these auxiliary costs consumes the water in the dam, or the I<sub>q</sub> of the SMPS.

 Macro-power SMPS have quite high I<sub>q</sub>, usually single or double digit mA.
 They are designed to handle high load current efficiently, e.g. 3~10A.
-When using those for micro-power applications, e.g. <1mA average current, they a grossly inefficient.
+When using those for micro-power applications, e.g. <1mA average current, they are grossly inefficient.
 Imagine a river dam with auxiliary cost about 1 ton of water each day, nobody cares about the cost when a ton of water flows in every second; but when you give the dam operator a bottle water and say: "here, regulate this." guess what look will on his/her face...

 ### Micro-power SMPS
 Micro-power SMPS are more dedicate versions of SMPS, which are designed to handle very small loads.
 Because the targeted load is small, auxiliary costs are also well-controlled.
 For example, TPS630252 is a 3.3v fixed voltage micro-power SMPS, with I<sub>q</sub> of 35~82uA, hundreds of times lower than some macro-power SMPS.